Why Nowra property trends showcase Shoalhaven’s appeal

 Bomaderry

 Sitting opposite Nowra across the Shoalhaven River is Bomaderry.
 Long considered an extension of Nowra, Bomaderry is a sprawling town that has grown with local industries.
-The town of 8,000 sits at the end of the Illawarra Line giving direct rail access to Sydney and Wollongong.
-Furthermore, it sits as the focal point for the local dairy industry making it one of the busiest trade hubs in the Shoalhaven valley.
+The population of 8,000 sits at the end of the Illawarra Line giving direct rail access to Sydney.
+Bomaderry is one of the busiest trade hubs in the area because of its long-standing dairy industry.

 Population: 8,718